khcd/sketch-export-generator/README.md

 1. Download the latest plugin by cloning this repo

-2. Unzip it and open the `sketch-export-scale-generator.sketchplugin` file.
+2. Unzip it and open the `Sketch-export-generator.sketchplugin` file.

 Usage
 -----